How Long Does a Silk Press Last and 5 Tips to Making it Last Longer

 I've been guilty of this firsthand.
 Your stylist laid your hair.

-Blowing and flowing.
-You wrap it up at night and when you take it down the next day – A crease?!
+You are blowing and flowing.
+You wrap it up at night, and when you take it down the next day – A crease?!
 YIKES!
 Listen up.
 I know that little wrinkle is enough to make your heart stop, but step away from the flat iron!

-It's a myth that since your hair is already straight that you can't suffer from further heat damage.
+It's a myth that you can't suffer from further heat damage since your hair is already straight.
 Your hair is moisture and protein.
 The heat diminishes moisture and protein.
-You can still suffer from heat damage even with hair that is already straight.
+So you can still suffer from heat damage even with hair that is already straight.

 There is no need to apply more heat to your hair.
-If you notice a crease in your hair or if your hair is losing shine, use a small amount of hair serum and wrap your hair up for a few hours.
+However, if you notice a crease in your hair or if your hair is losing shine, use a small amount of hair serum and wrap your hair up for a few hours.

 Bonus-